 Are SUPPLEMENTS Necessary?

-A lot of people believe that SUPPLEMENTS are full of side effects.
-It is sad to know that people have such opinions about supplements and that nobody takes the effort to understand what supplements are, what is their need and why do people have them.
+A lot of people believe that Supplements are full of side effects.
+It is sad to know that people have such opinions about supplements and that nobody takes the effort to understand what supplements are, what their need is, and why people have them.
 What are supplements?
 Are supplements necessary, or can we do without supplements?
 Do supplements have side effects?
 Let's seek answers from science to address common concerns about supplements, clear doubts, bust myths, and, most importantly, set our thinking in the right direction.

 Liver failure etc.

-The reason people believe in tragic side effects of SUPPLEMENTS:
+The reason people Believe in tragic Side Effects of Supplements:

-The Anabolic Anderogenic Steroid angle:
+The Anabolic Androgenic Steroid angle:

-Most athletes who take supplements are also using anabolic-androgenic steroids.
-Anabolic-androgenic steroids are banned in most of the sports and are associated with a social stigma.
+Most athletes who take supplements also use anabolic-androgenic steroids.
+Anabolic-androgenic steroids are banned in most sports and are associated with a social stigma.
 No athlete would want anyone to know that they are using steroids.
 It's an open secret of the sports industry.
-Many athletes abuse steroids without understanding what they are putting into their bodies for performance gains.
+As a result, many athletes abuse steroids without understanding what they are putting into their bodies for performance gains.
 It's like playing with fire.
 Since people do not know that athletes are on steroids and see that they have tons of supplements, they associate all side effects with supplements rather than steroids.

 Not everything we find in nature is always good for us.
 Snake venom is entirely natural.
 There are poisonous mushrooms, and there are non-poisonous mushrooms.
 There are toxic berries and non-toxic berries.
-We should take an informed decision with our knowledge and common sense before making a choice.
+We should take an informed decision with our knowledge and common sense before making a decision.
 Being derived artificially doesn't mean it is bad for us.
 Most people believe that anything derived naturally is always good for their health; this may not always be true.

 Supplements are meant to supplement our diet and not replace it.

-There is no evidence of side effects of SUPPLEMENTS when consumed in recommended dosages.
+There is no evidence of side effects of supplements when consumed in recommended dosages.
 Choosing the right supplement and calculating the right dosage is the key.

 There are various classes and levels of supplements depending on what we have to achieve and our budget.